eslint/eslint/docs/rules/no-warning-comments.md

 "no-warning-comments": [2, { "terms": ["todo", "fixme", "any other term"], "location": "anywhere" }]
 ```

-The following patterns are considered warnings with the example configuration from above:
+The following patterns are considered problems:

 ```
 /*eslint no-warning-comments: [2, { "terms": ["todo", "fixme", "any other term"], "location": "anywhere" }]*/